mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/tutorials/training/tensorflow/index.md

-We can easily read off the shape of the input tensors that shows the images are all 28x28 pixels, but we do not yet know whether their greyscale values have been scaled to the [0, 1] range or not:
+We can easily read off the shape of the input tensors that shows the images are all 28×28 pixels, but we do not yet know whether their grayscale values have been scaled to the [0, 1] range or not:

 ```python